Estonianization

-Estonianisation is the changing of one's personal names from another language into Estonian.
-Less often, the term has also been applied to various programmes and initiatives by academic and state institutions to promote education in the language, culture, and Estonian national identity.
+Estonianisation is the changing of one's personal names from other languages into Estonian.
+Less often, the term has also been applied to the development of the Estonian language, culture, and identity within educational and other state institutions through various programmes.

 Family names

-Before 1918, when Estonia became an independent country, around half of the country's ethnic Estonian population carried foreign language (mostly German names) or "foreign-sounding", i.e. non-Estonian surnames.
-In the 1920s, and especially in the 1930s, the government promoted a nationwide voluntary campaign for the Estonianisation of personal names.
-During the campaign about 200.000 of Estonian citizens chose a new surname to replace their original family name.
-A smaller part of the people also Estonianised their first name(s) at the same time.
-A similar process (Finnicization) took place in Finland in the early 20th century.
+Before 1918, when Estonia became an independent country, around half of the country's ethnic Estonian population carried foreign-language (mostly German) or "foreign-sounding", i.e., non-Estonian surnames.
+In the 1920s, and especially in the 1930s, the government promoted a nationwide voluntary surname Estonianization campaign.
+During the campaign, about 200.000 of Estonian citizens chose a new surname to replace their original family name.
+A smaller part of the people also Estonianized their first name(s) at the same time.
+A similar process took place in Finland in the early 20th century.

-The Estonianisation of names stopped almost completely after the Soviet occupation and annexation of Estonia in 1940.
-The process has continued since Estonia restored independence in 1991.
+The Estonianization of names stopped almost completely after the Soviet occupation and annexation of Estonia in 1940.